jmimu/FITD/AITD_PakEdit/README.md

 You can modify them and overwrite database (and send it to me for next release!).
 When selecting a file, you can export it depending of its type.
-For now you can export raw files (just decompressed), pictures, texts, palettes+pictures, sound samples and rooms (not finalized).
+For now you can export raw files (just decompressed), pictures, texts, palettes+pictures, sound samples and floors (not finalized).
 For now only pictures, texts, sound samples and raw files can be re-imported.
 You can then modify the exported files, and re-import them.
 Overwrite the PAK file (a .PAK.BAK file will be created to save previous version).
 Run the game with the new PAK.

+Floors are exported in Collada format.
+You can open it with meshlab or blender.
+To have a correct superposition with the background images, you must stretch them into 320*240.

 TODO